DURATIONMore than 4 hours

 HOW IT MAKES A DIFFERENCE

 Heading to a new home is a special event in the life of a family that has experienced homelessness.
-You can help make this transition an even happier one by volunteering to collect donations to help furnish our recently-housed clients' new homes.
+You can help make this transition an even happier one by volunteering to collect home goods to help our recently-housed clients' move in.

-Figure out who is going to help you with this project and contact Andrea Murray at email@example.com or (323) 644-2242 to get matched with a recently housed client and to get a list of the most-needed items.
+Figure out who is going to help you with this project and contact Waverly Paradox at WaverlyP@epath.org.
+Then, "VIEW INSTRUCTIONS" below for details.

 1. Identify a group of volunteers to help you with the project.
 You'll want to pick people who will be able to both help you gather donations through family and friends, and also help you deliver those donations to PATH (as needed).